lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    fix myat2 all ave/time 10 10 100 v_delta_x file end-to-end-distance.dat
    thermo 5000

+..  container:: justify

    The distance between the two ends are here extracted directly using the LAMMPS internal commands, but the same information can also be extracted from the dump file after the simulation is over.
    Finally, let us run the simulation for 10 ps (without any external forcing):

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*

    run 10000

+..  container:: justify

    Then, let us apply a forcing on the 2 oxygen atoms using 2 add_force commands, and run for 100 ps (for a total duration of the simulation of 110 ps):

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*